-The directors accept the application by resolution at a directors' meeting.
+The directors accept the application by resolution at a directors' meeting (except in the two-month period preceding the AGM).

 The directors must consider all applications for membership within a reasonable period after they are received.

 The person's name, address and date they became a member is put on the register of members.